803: The Mole People

 Linc.
 Julie.
 Load.

 Linc Hayes and Julie Barnes (played by Clarence Williams III and Peggy Lipton, respectively) were two of the hip young police narks in the TV series The Mod Squad, which aired from 1968-1973.
 (The third was Pete Cochran, played by Michael Cole.)
-The opening title sequence of the show featured the principal characters running breathlessly through a narrow, dark, rain-soaked alleyway.
+The opening title sequence of the show featured the principal characters running breathlessly through a dark, ominous warehouse.

 It’s a pride of Dr. Smiths.